 Why We Exist

-Our mission is perhaps best summed up in the words of Brian Lewis, founder and Editor-in-Chief of Spark:
+Spark: A Creative Anthology was originally established as a market for alumni and faculty of the California State Summer School for the Arts.
+Our mission today is perhaps best summed up in the words of Brian Lewis, founder and Editor-in-Chief of Spark:

-My goal was to establish a high-quality, paying market where emerging authors and poets can gain professional experience being published alongside respected instructors and older creative writing alumni who are now established authors.
-While Spark encourages submissions from alumni of the California State Summer School for the Arts, we are looking for quality writing and artwork from any source.
+My goal was to establish a high-quality, paying market where emerging authors and poets can gain professional experience being published alongside respected and established authors.
+While Spark still encourages submissions from faculty and alumni of the California State Summer School for the Arts, we are looking for quality writing and artwork from any source.
 We set the bar high in order to encourage young writers to continue to excel and develop their talents, and to maintain a publication to which established professionals are excited to submit.

-Brian Lewis is an active member of the Editorial Freelancers Association, an alumnus of the California State Summer School for the Arts in Creative Writing, and a Senior Software Engineer working on a Master of Science degree in Information Security and Assurance.
+Brian James Lewis, Editor-in-Chief and president of the Empire & Great Jones Creative Arts Foundation, is an active member of the Editorial Freelancers Association, an alumnus of the California State Summer School for the Arts in Creative Writing, and—by day—a Senior Software Security Engineer.

-James E. Lewis is a poet who spent two years as Assistant Managing Editor at The Cortland Review, and was a staff editor there for three years before that.
+James E. Lewis, Associate Editor, is a poet who spent two years as Assistant Managing Editor at The Cortland Review, and was a staff editor there for three years before that.
 He is a Family Nurse Practitioner with over 30 years’ experience as a medical professional.

-Up to twenty-four volunteer staff editors/readers help screen submissions as they come in and participate in the selection process through discussion and voting.
+Thirty-five volunteer staff editors and readers selected from the writing community help screen submissions as they come in and participate in the selection process through discussion and voting.
+If you’d like to join our staff of volunteers, be sure to visit our Jobs page for current opportunities.